alephgamma/RHCA-study-notes/3_EX280_study_notes.md

 ## 1. Install the OpenShift Container Platform

 ### Task
-Install the OpenShift 4.6 container platform on RHEL 8.
+Install the CodeReady Containers (or OpenShift 4.6) on RHEL 8.

+### Requirements
+* Create a user with the cluster-admin role

 ### Task breakdown
 1.1.
 Do this